harlan-zw/nuxt-delay-hydration/README.md

   <summary>What is this and how to enable</summary>
 <br>
 One of the issues with delaying hydration is that a user interaction event can occur before your scripts are loaded, leading to a user having to click on something multiple times for it to do what they expect.
-Think of a hamburger which is triggered using Javascript, if your app isn't hydrated then clicking it won't do anything.
+Think of a hamburger that is triggered using Javascript, if your app isn't hydrated then clicking it won't do anything.

-The best fix for this is to write your [HTML in a way that it doesn't need Javascript](https://css-tricks.com/the-checkbox-hack/) to be interactive.
+The best fix for this is to write your [HTML in a way that doesn't need Javascript](https://css-tricks.com/the-checkbox-hack/) to be interactive.

 However, there are use cases where you need to use Javascript and responding to the first click is important.
-In those instances you can enable the replay of the click.
+In those instances, you can enable the replay of the click.

 ```js